Call for visiting scholars in the Erasmus Mundus Masters Program in Public Policy (Mundus MAPP)

-The two-year Erasmus Mundus Masters Program in Public Policy-Mundus MAPP is jointly offered by four top-ranked universities: Central European University in Budapest (Hungary), Institut Barcelona d'Estudis Internacionals (Spain), the Institute of Social Studies of Erasmus University Rotterdam in The Hague (Netherlands), and the University of York (UK).
+The two-year Erasmus Mundus Masters Program in Public Policy-Mundus MAPP is jointly offered by four top-ranked universities: Central European University in Vienna (Austria), the Institute of Social Studies of Erasmus University in The Hague (Netherlands), the University of York (UK) and the Institut Barcelona d'Estudis Internacionals (Spain).
 They offer an integrated curriculum of two academic years, a joint Master of Arts degree in Public Policy which is accredited in four European countries: Hungary, The Netherlands, Spain and the UK.
 Mundus MAPP, established 10 years ago, has been selected for the prestigious Erasmus Mundus Joint Master Degree grant under the Erasmus+ Programme of the European Union in the summer of 2017 for the third time.

-Decisions will be made by the end of May, 2019.
-In case the consortium is unable to fill in its visiting scholar positions a second deadline may be announced later.
+- Application deadline: April 1, 2018 (In case the consortium is unable to fill in its Visiting Scholar positions a second deadline may be announced later.)

 You can find more information regarding the Mundus MAPP at the programme's website: www.mundusmapp.org